pflanze/cj50/README.md

     sudo apt-get install make clang libsdl2-dev pandoc

-For ease of use and updating, the [Makefile](Makefile) can be used to build both the included [examples](examples/) and third party files but assumes that this library is checked out at `~/cdevelopment/cj50`.
+For ease of use and updating, the [Makefile](Makefile) can be used to build both the included [examples](examples/) and third party files but assumes that this library is checked out at `~/cdevelopment/cj50` (although alternatively you can set `CJ50BASEDIR` to the path of the checkout).
 Meaning, run the following to use this library:

     cd
     mkdir -p cdevelopment